Russia partially halts punitive Twitter slowdown, warns other tech platforms

 Roskomnadzor, which had set May 15 as a deadline for Twitter to delete what it said was banned content, says it wants the U.S. social media platform to delete posts that contain child pornography, drug abuse information or calls for minors to commit suicide.

-Twitter denies allowing its platform to be used to promote illegal behaviour, and says its has a zero-tolerance policy for child sexual exploitation and prohibits the promotion of suicide or self-harm.
+Twitter denies allowing its platform to be used to promote illegal behaviour, and says it has a zero-tolerance policy for child sexual exploitation and prohibits the promotion of suicide or self-harm.

 Roskomnadzor said Twitter had removed 91% of banned content since March, with 563 items now accessible, down from almost 6,000 in total.